troclaux/notes/networking.md

 - endpoint: device or node that is participating in a network communication
   - defined by a combination of [IP address](#ip-internet-protocol) and [port number](#ports)
-- socket: mechanism that enables communication between two endpoints via IP address and port
+- socket: endpoint for sending or receiving data across a computer network
+  - combination of IP address, port number and the protocol (usually TCP or UDP)

 properties of the internet:
 - interoperability: different devices can communicate with each other seamlessly